Participants at the 2022 Princeton School on Science and Global Security

 The Princeton School on Science and Global Security 2021 was cancelled due to the COVID-19 pandemic, while the Princeton School on Science and Global Security 2020 was held virtually.

-Applications for the Princeton School on Science and Global Security 2024 is now open.
+Applications for the Princeton School on Science and Global Security 2024 are now CLOSED.

 History